 How Can I Improve My Quality of Life?

 Eat a healthy diet.
 Limit your consumption of sodium (salt) to less than 2,000 milligrams (2 grams) each day.
 Eat foods high in fiber and potassium.
-Limit foods high in fat, cholesterol, and sugar.
+Limit foods high in saturated fat, cholesterol, and sugar.
 Reduce total daily intake of calories to lose weight if necessary.

 Exercise regularly.
 A regular cardiovascular exercise program, prescribed by your doctor, will improve symptoms and strength and make you feel better.
 It may also decrease heart failure progression.